Lemniscate-2525/Mamba_Transformer_Hybrid/README.md

 **Latency Scaling :** Latency measures wall-clock time for a single forward pass; plotted on a log-log scale so that power-law scaling appears as a straight line.

-- The Transformer (blue) shows a sharp anomalous dip around sequence length 64–128.
-This is a GPU warmup artifact: CUDA kernel launch overhead dominates at very small batch-sequence products, so the first measurement is noisy and unreliable.
+- The Transformer shows a sharp anomalous dip around sequence length 64–128.
+This is a GPU warmup artifact, the CUDA kernel launch overhead dominates at very small batch-sequence products, so the first measurement is noisy and unreliable.

 - Above 256 tokens, both curves grow steeply and roughly in parallel.
 The Hybrid is consistently above the Transformer because it runs attention and the Mamba scan together; the scan adds to the forward pass rather than replacing attention.